 If you want to keep the local cats out of your garden, planting the right herbs may do the trick.
-Felines loathe the smell and might do their "business" elsewhere.
-Cats also dislike certain other odors.
-The downside: You might not care for them, either.
+Felines loathe certain smells, so growing certain plants may encourage them to leave your space alone and defecate elsewhere.

-- Lemon balm: Cats hate it, but bees love it, so this herb attracts useful pollinators.
+- Lemon balm: Cats hate it, but bees love it, so this is one outdoor plant safe for cats that also attracts useful pollinators.
 You can make a tea with the leaves to alleviate cold symptoms.

 - Rosemary: A wonderful herb for cooking, doing double duty as a cat deterrent.

 - Lavender: People love the scent, cats avoid it.

 - Rue: Felines especially dislike the scent of rue.
 While the plant has certain medicinal properties, it's also dangerous when ingested, so these outdoor plants are not safe for cats.

 - Coleus canina: Marketed under the name "Scaredy Cat," this annual sports blue flowers.
 It's most effective when planted as a hedge around any area you wish to remain cat-free.
 Cats can't stand the smell and avoid going near it.
 For the most part, people don't notice the odor.
 But if you rub the leaves, you'll detect a strong urine-like smell.

 Outdoor plants that are safe for cats and also act cat-repellents are best placed around your garden's border, so felines don't stray into the flowers or vegetables to use the facilities.
 You can also place them in planters, stationed at the edges of the garden.

 If you don't want to plant particular herbs or they're not suitable for your garden, try daubing some essential oils around the borders to repel cats.
 Oils cats disdain include: